AndrewAnnex/SpiceyPy/docs/pck.rst

    the orientation of the frame are obtained by integrating the rates
    using a specified integration constant.

- This data type is provided to accurately represent \``EPM''
+ This data type is provided to accurately represent `EPM`
  orientation data developed by the Institute of Applied Astronomy
  (IAA), Russian Academy of Sciences (RAS).